Morgan Gautrat: 2015 FIFA Women's World Cup

 Gautrat started off the year at a 21-day training camp in 2015 from January 5 to 25 at the U.S. Soccer National Training Center in Carson, California.
 Following the training camp, Gautrat was named to the 24-player team that would travel on a 13-day trip to Europe for matches against France and England in mid-February.
-Gautrat made the start in the match against France on February 8 and was replaced by Abby Wambach in 63rd minute.
+Gautrat made the start in the match against France on February 8 and was replaced by Abby Wambach in the 63rd minute.
 She also played all 90 minutes in the match against England on February 13, which was a shutout victory for the United States.
 On February 21, Gautrat was named to the 25-player roster for the 2015 Algarve Cup in Portugal.
 She played all 90 minutes of the team's opening match against Norway on March 4, a 2–1 victory for the United States.
 She also started in the final match against France on March 11, helping the United States win their 10th Algarve Cup title.
 Following the Algarve Cup, Gautrat was named to a 25-player roster on March 20 for a match against New Zealand on April 4 in St. Louis.
 She entered the match in the 79th minute and scored the team's fourth and final goal in the 81st minute, helping the United States defeat New Zealand 4–0.

 On April 14, 2015, Gautrat was named to the 23-player roster that would represent the United States at the 2015 FIFA Women's World Cup.
 At the age of 22, she was the youngest member of the team.
 She played in six games of the tournament, starting four.
 Gautrat became a World Cup Champion on July 5, when she helped the United States defeat Japan 5–2 in the Women's World Cup final.
 She recorded an assist during the match, passing the ball to Tobin Heath, who scored the final goal of the game.
 Gautrat joined the national team on a Victory Tour following their World Cup win that started in Pittsburgh on August 16 and ended in New Orleans on December 16.